-14. Set yourself up on some freelancer job sites
+14. Set yourself up on some freelance job sites

-There are a huge number of online websites for freelancers to find work.
-Fiverr and Upwork are two of the most popular, but those are just the tips of the iceberg.
-Depending on your niche, you may be able to find even more too.
-For example, writers can check out freelancewritingjobs.com and graphic designers can try Designhill.
-Check out this website for some of the top freelance job sites in 2020.
+Online platforms like Fiverr and Upwork are two of the most popular for freelancer jobs.
+But there are more out there depending on your niche!
+Writers can check out freelancewritinggigs.com and graphic designers can try Designhill.
+Check out this website for some of the top freelance job sites.

-15. Follow up with past clients, potential clients, and even existing clients
+15. Follow up with past clients, potential clients, and existing clients

 Another strategy is to up-sell existing clients.
-For example, if you’re a web developer who happens to take great photos, offer to also do a quick photoshoot for your client’s website.
+If you’re a web developer who takes great photos, offer to do a quick photoshoot for your client’s website.
 Not only will it build the client’s online presence, but it also means more work (and money in the bank!) for you.